Operation Security and Order

-Operation Security and Order (Indonesian: Operasi Keamanan dan Ketertiban, often abbreviated Operasi Kamtib) was a military operation carried out by the Indonesian Armed Forces (ABRI) against Mbah Suro's hermitage militia in Nginggil on 5 March 1967.
+Operation Security and Order (Operasi Keamanan dan Ketertiban, often abbreviated Operasi Kamtib) was a military operation carried out by the Indonesian Armed Forces (ABRI) against Mbah Suro's hermitage militia in Nginggil on 5 March 1967.
 This one-day military operation was won by ABRI forces, and they succeeded in destroying the hermitage.

 Background

-After the 30 September Movement, many members of the Indonesian Communist Party (PKI), as well as several ABRI personnel from East Java, fled to Mbah Suro's hermitage in Nginggil to avoid being arrested by the government.
+After the 30 September Movement, many members of the Communist Party of Indonesia (PKI), as well as several ABRI personnel from East Java, fled to Mbah Suro's hermitage in Nginggil to avoid being arrested by the government.
 Mbah Suro's followers continued to grow in number.
 In 1966, the Blora Attorney estimated that the number of Mbah Suro's followers had reached 500,000 people.

 Mbah Suro often gave speeches to his followers about the prophecy of the coming of the ratu adil (just king) and instructed them to chant slogans such as "Long live Mbah Suro" and "Long live Sukarno."
 His speeches led the New Order authorities to begin monitoring his activities starting in 1966.
 To prepare for an attack from the New Order government, Mbah Suro formed a hermitage armed forces consisting of two battalions: Banteng Wulung and Banteng Sarinah.
 Banteng Wulung had 200 personnel, while Banteng Sarinah was composed of 35 women.

 The Commander of the IV Military Regional Command/Diponegoro (Kodam Diponegoro) had requested Mbah Suro to shut down his hermitage and also sent an envoy, Srinardi, to persuade him.
 The government made this effort four times.
 However, Mbah Suro rejected the request, and his followers assaulted the envoy from the Kodam Diponegoro.

 In November 1966, the ABRI team for Operation Kalong successfully arrested an Islamic studies lecturer in Jakarta, Djaelani, who was attempting to gather remaining BTI cadres in Jakarta to launch a rebellion against the "feudal class".
 In his statement, he revealed that he had been instructed by a shadow PKI member from Ngawi named Ngabdu, who was living in Mbah Suro's hermitage, to gather the BTI cadres.
 From Djaelani's confession, it was uncovered that Mbah Suro's hermitage was harboring PKI members.
 Based on his testimony—along with Mbah Suro's refusal to comply with the orders of the Diponegoro Division Commander—ABRI began planning an attack on Nginggil, which they codenamed Operation Kamtib.

 In planning Operation Kamtib in Nginggil, ABRI deployed troops from Battalions 408, 409, and 410, as well as RPKAD special forces.
 In addition, ABRI also mobilized support troops from Military Regional Command/Brawijaya which were the Military Area Command 0805/Ngawi and District Military Area Command 0813/Bojonegoro.
 The operation was led by Commander of District Military Command 0721, Major Srinardi.
 Meanwhile, Feisal Tanjung led the RPKAD forces.